shirotech/full-stack-test/README.md

 - Caching and optimisations will be a plus
 - Making use of all the technologies at your disposal
 - It doesn't have to look pretty, avoid css frameworks, avoid floats and use flexbox at will
+- Structure and coding style will have more weight